 Brooklyn Payne, BS-Biology

-Brooklyn has always had a love for animals and sought ways to have a positive impact on the animals and the people around her.
+Brooklyn has always sought out ways to have a positive impact on the animals and people around her.
 After graduating from an Agriculturally-focused high school, she completed a bachelor’s degree in Biology.
 She is now pursuing her Veterinary Nursing degree through the rigorous Purdue Veterinary Nursing Program while also training in rehabilitation and massage at IPC.
 Her enthusiasm and care for her team and each patient she works with are contagious.

 Katie Czervionke, BS-Biology

 Katie joined IPC after completing a BS in Biology in 2018 from DePaul University and working in shelter medicine at the Anti-Cruelty Society in Chicago.
-Katie is currently pursuing her certification in canine massage through Canis Bodyworks as well as and training in animal rehabilitation to become a rehabilitation therapist.
-Katie’s good humor and calm demeanor keep our team well grounded.
+Katie is currently pursuing her certification in canine massage through Canis Bodyworks, completing the Foundational Coursework in 2020, and training to be a rehabilitation therapist.
+Katie’s good humor and calm demeanor keep our team well-grounded.